-Lovers of Chinese food will know what I'm talking about instantly.
+Lovers of Chinese food will understand.
 When you gotta have it, wherever you are you just gotta have it.
-The yen for a juicy Peking dumpling or some crispy, sticky spare ribs is no respecter of geography.
+The yen for a juicy dumpling or some crispy, sticky spare ribs is no respecter of geography.

-With that in mind, I've sought out the Chinese eateries that locals recommend in some of the UK's most popular cities.
+With that in mind, here are the Chinese eateries that locals recommend in some of the UK's most popular cities.
 Most of these destinations have active Chinese communities and usually make a big fuss over Chinese New Year so they are great places to celebrate a terrific street party and enjoy a bang up meal at the same time.

 Have a look at some traditional Chinese menu ideas to inspire your own New Year celebration.